...

 What is Cutting Speed?

 Cutting speed is generally defined as the relative velocity between the surface of the workpiece and the cutting tool.
 Some experts also define it as how fast the workpiece moves past the cutting edge of the tool.
-Machinists measure it in meters per minute (m/min) or feet per minute (ft/min).
-The cutting speed is a quite important factor in the determination of other parameters of CNC machining, such as cutting temperature, power consumption, tool life, etc. Its influence in these parameters serves as a significant difference between feed rate and cutting speed.
+Machinists measure it in surface feet per minute (SFM) or meters per minute (m/min) or feet per minute (ft/min).
+The cutting speed is quite an important factor in the determination of other parameters of CNC machining, such as cutting temperature, power consumption, tool life, etc. Its influence in these parameters serves as a significant difference between feed rate and cutting speed.

 a cnc turning machine at work